Premium-rate telephone number

 Premium-rate telephone numbers are telephone numbers that charge callers higher price rates for select services, including information and entertainment.
 A portion of the call fees is paid to the service provider, allowing premium calls to be an additional source of revenue for businesses.
 Tech support, psychic hotlines, and adult chat lines (e.g. dating and phone sex) are among the most popular kinds of premium-rate phone services.
 Other services include directory enquiries, weather forecasts, competitions and ratings televoting (especially relating to television shows).
-Diplomatic services, such as the US Embassy in London or the UK Embassy in Washington, have also charged premium rates for calls from the general public.
+Some businesses, e.g. low-cost airlines, and diplomatic missions, such as the US Embassy in London or the UK Embassy in Washington, have also used premium-rate phone numbers for calls from the general public.

-Premium calls are typically routed like toll-free numbers, and service providers can be located independent of the area code.
+Premium calls are typically independent of the caller's area code.
 These telephone numbers are usually allocated based on a national telephone numbering plan that makes them easily distinguishable from non-premium numbers; telephone companies often offer their customers the option to block calls from these number ranges, and in some jurisdictions, are required by law to offer blocking services.